 HEADQUARTERS, U.S. MARINE CORPS --

-Please contact email@example.com with questions pertaining to this release.
+Please contact email@example.com with questions pertaining to the change in waterborne operations guidance.